Secure your online connection

 Prioritize your router security

 In addition to regularly changing your Wi-Fi password, securing the devices that are connected to your router is essential to digital hygiene.
 Plus, you need to keep your devices secure when you’re outside your home and using public networks.
-Norton Secure VPN encrypts your online connection to help protect the data you send and receive and let you browse anonymously, whether you’re at home or on public Wi-Fi.
+Norton VPN encrypts your online connection to help protect the data you send and receive and let you browse anonymously, whether you’re at home or on public Wi-Fi.

 FAQs about changing your Wi-Fi router password